DevExpress/devextreme-demos/JSDemos/Demos/Scheduler/RecurringAppointments/description.md

 2. Toggle the *"Repeat"* switcher on the appointment details form.

-3. Set the recurrence rules in the newly opened fields.
+3. Use the form's fields to set the recurrence rules.

 The recurrent appointment's rectangle will have a circular arrow glyph in the top right corner.